luukvanderduim/uno-matrix/README.md

 * a shift register 74HC595
 * eight ~220 Ohm resistors

-You would also need a bread-board and a bunch of jumper wires.
+Other requirements include a bread board and a bunch of jumper wires.

 ## Rust